 Institute of East Asian Studies

 The Institute of East Asian Studies is an Organized Research Unit that serves as the focal point for all of UC Berkeley programs related to East Asia and the Pacific.
-The Institute comprises three area centers: the Center for Chinese Studies, the Center for Japanese Studies and the Center for Korean Studies, as well as the Center for Buddhist Studies, a Publications office, and several related programs (see below).
-Currently the Institute has approximately 65 core UCB faculty associates.
+The Institute comprises five area centers: the Center for Chinese Studies, the Center for Japanese Studies, the Center for Korean Studies, Center for Southeast Asia Studies, the P.Y. and Kinmay W. Tang Center for Silk Road Studies, as well as the Center for Buddhist Studies, a Publications office, and several related programs (see below).
+Currently the Institute has approximately 75 core UCB faculty associates.

 In addition to the Centers listed above, the Institute unites other East Asian programs that serve the campus, region and nation, including: